 Saffy and Dom are inspirational people.
 Despite going through a pregnancy together, they designed and built their own container home outside Adelaide, Australia.
 They used plywood interior paneling with a unique relief effect made possible through their use of darker colored studs and intentional panel gaps.
 It’s a creative, modern, livable space despite being made with only one container.
 By focusing on creating a really high-quality rental inside and out, they’ve been able to keep occupancy rates and rental fees high enough that Saffy is able to stay home with their two children.

 Plan your layout carefully bearing in mind the amount/type of guests who will be staying.
 I chalked ours out on the ground and walked around it to make sure we were allowing enough space or using it wisely.
 A 40 foot container is a long skinny space, allow maximum light from the right aspects to make it feel airy and open.

 For more information on this great container home, read our interview with Saffy.

 We hope you’ve gathered some great recommendations and ideas from these container home rentals hosts.
-We really appreciate their willingness to share their experience with our readers.
+We really appreciate their willingness to share their experiences with our readers.
 As you know, there is no substitute for hearing from people who have actually been down the road ahead of you.
-For additional thoughts from people who built container homes that weren’t intended as rentals, check our other great article featuring quick interviews from 23 container homeowners.
+For additional thoughts from people who built container homes that weren’t intended as rentals, check our other great article featuring quick interviews with a few dozen container homeowners.
 And if you’re interested in finding a container home rental near you to try, make sure to check out the Visit section of our website.